Jarmund5/deb-binaries-notepad--/README.md

 # deb-binaries-notepad--
-Compiled and packaged binaries of Notepad-- for Debian/Ubuntu systems
+Compiled and packaged binaries of Notepad-- (see: https://github.com/cxasm/notepad--) for Debian/Ubuntu systems